isabella232/primetime.en/help/programming/tvsdk-2.7-for-android/drm-content-security/t-psdk-android-2.7-drm-auth-during-playback.md

 uuid: b3ff8edd-a3d4-470e-8899-580eca9fff4a
 ---

-# DRM authentication during playback{#drm-authentication-during-playback}
+# DRM authentication during playback {#drm-authentication-during-playback}

 When the DRM metadata for a video is included in the media stream, you can perform authentication during playback.